intel/intel-xpu-backend-for-triton/README.md

 1. Add `import torch` for xpu support.
 2. Put the tensor and models to XPU by calling `to('xpu')`.

+This repository contains modified [tutorials](python/tutorials) that must be used with Intel® XPU Backend for Triton\*.

 The following examples show modifications for the user code.

 ### Example 1 : Triton Kernel